Dear Interested Student for the 2023/2024 Academic Year:

 In addition to supporting institutional learning outcomes and building upon the foundational general education outcomes, upon completion of this program students will be able to:

-- Demonstrate skills and behaviors needed to live independently, problem-solve, live a healthy lifestyle, and obtain and retain employment.
+• Demonstrate skills and behaviors needed to live independently, problem-solve, live a health lifestyle, and obtain and retain employment.

 In addition to supporting institutional learning outcomes and building upon the foundational general education outcomes, upon completion of this program students will be able to: